henrikdchristensen/SDU-Data-Mining-Exam/report/README.md

-The report of the project uses the "Springer's Lecture Notes in Computer Science (LNCS)" template.
+The report of the project uses the _Springer's Lecture Notes in Computer Science (LNCS)_ template.

 It consists of the following files:
 - llncs.cls: LaTeX2e document class